bxlab/cmdb-quantbio/assignments/lab/scRNA-seq/assignment/index.md

 - `genes.tsv`
 - `matrix.mtx`

+### Live-coding preprocessing

-You will also need the livecoding excercise code.
+You will also need the live-coding excercise code.
 You can download the complete code [here](https://github.com/bxlab/cmdb-quantbio/raw/main/assignments/lab/scRNA-seq/slides_asynchronous_or_livecoding_resources/livecoding.py).

+The live-coding script loads the pre-aligned and deduplicated reads into scanpy.
+It then preforms the following steps:

+1. Filters the reads for under-represented genes and cells
+2. Removes mitochondrial genes
+3. Normalizes and log transforms expression levels using a pseudo-count of one
+4. Saves this version of the data under the name `filtered_data.h5`
+5. Remove genes that are not considered 'highly variable'
+6. Regresses out the influence of the total transcript count per gene and the percent of mitochondrial gene expression
+7. Renormalized expression levels with a maximum expression value of 10
+8. Calculates principal components of the data
+9. Saves the fully-filtered version of the data under the name `variable_data.h5`

-Using the three files above, run the livecoding script to produce the 2 input files you will need for the homework assignment: `filtered_data.h5` and `variable_data.h5`.<br><br>
+Using the three files above, run the live-coding script to produce the 2 input files you will need for the homework assignment: `filtered_data.h5` and `variable_data.h5`.<br><br>

 ## Exercises

 ### Exercise 0: Getting the data into Scanpy

 You will first need to load the counts matrix from the live-coding exercise into a special kind of table, which is [an instance of Scanpy's `AnnData` class](https://scanpy.readthedocs.io/en/latest/usage-principles.html#anndata).

 You will be modifying this table throughout the homework as you run different analyses, and using it for plotting, all using scanpy functions.